Pediatric Septic Arthritis Clinical Presentation

 Pseudoparalysis

-A septic joint is so painful that most children do not tolerate any range of motion, resulting in pseudoparalysis.
-If the knee or hip is involved, an ambulatory child refuses to walk or bear weight on the affected limb.
+A septic joint may be so painful that a child may not tolerate any range of motion, resulting in pseudoparalysis.
+However, ability to actively or passively move the joint does not exclude SA.

 If supported by a physical examination of the joint, this history helps to distinguish SA from less painful causes of arthralgia, such as transient synovitis of the hip, postinfectious or reactive arthritis, or traumatic hemarthrosis.